aarontran/snr-filaments/code/README.md

 `ds9projplotter.py`

-Takes a ds9 region file containing projections, generates output plots of the projections.
-Uses RGB data from Tycho, specifically.
+Takes a ds9 region file containing projections, generates one or both of (1) plots of projection profiles, (2) plaintext projection data.
+Operates on an arbitrary number of fits files (bands).
+Labels identify output files to corresponding bands (but must be manually input at this time).

 `ds9proj2box.py`

-Converts ds9 region file with projections into CIAO file, turning projections into CIAO rotboxes.
+Converts ds9 region file with projections into CIAO file with rotboxes instead of projections.
+Other regions are converted to CIAO regions automatically (i.e., some will convert as intended by DS9, others will drop out).
-(ideally, can be extended to convert more DS9 regions to CIAO equivalents) (currently, it will only convert projections, and anything else that DS9 already knows how to convert)
+(ideally, extend script to convert more DS9 regions to CIAO equivalents)

 `regparse.py`